Contact: Lighthouse Team

-Jim is co-PI and co-creator of the Tapestry professional development workshops for high school computer science educators.
+Along with Joanne McGrath Cohoon, Jim was the co-creator and is now the leader of the Tapestry and Lighthouse projects for increasing Computer Science diversity through faculty education.
+Tapestry focuses on the engagement of high school computer science educators; Lighthouse focuses on the engagement of college educators – both faculty and teaching assistants.
 His Chrestomathics project changed several institutions’ introductory college CS1 curriculum using multiple pathways, active collaborative learning, integrated lecture and laboratory, and tailored examples and pedagogies.
 Locally, the project raised undergraduate women majors from 12% to ~30% and achieved near proportional representation for underrepresented minorities.
 In recognition of his diversity efforts he was won the IEEE Computer Society’s Taylor L. Booth Educator Award.

 Module: Diversity in Computing & Active Recruiting

-Leslie is a co-organizer of the Tapestry professional development workshops for high school computer science educators and a founding member of Lighthouse.
-Cintron is a Harvard-trained sociologist with expertise in careers, employment and workforce development.
+Leslie is a co-organizer of the Tapestry professional development workshops for high school computer science educators.
+Cintron is a Harvard-trained sociologist with expertise in careers, employment and workforce development, and a founding member of Lighthouse.
 Cintron served as lead researcher on several research projects focusing on workforce and careers.
-Her research includes a national study of US worker’s attitudes toward work and family across generational groupings, a study of female high tech entrepreneurs and an examination of the role of technology in modern life.
+Her research includes a national study of US worker’s attitudes toward work and family across generational groupings, a study of female high-tech entrepreneurs and an examination of the role of technology in modern life.